 The District's Investment Policy is reviewed and adopted by the Board of Trustees each year.
 Investment vehicles not specifically mentioned in the District's investment policy, are not authorized unless the policy is amended by the Board of Trustees.
 The table below identifies the investment types that are authorized for the District by the California Government Code (or the District's investment policy, where more restrictive).
+The table also identifies certain provisions of the California Government Code (or the District's investment policy, where more restrictive).
 The table also identifies certain provisions of the California Government Code (or the District's investment policy, where more restrictive) that address interest rate risk, credit risk, and concentration of credit risk.
-This table does not address investments of the employer contributions to the other post-employment benefit trust that are governed by the trust agreement.
+This table does not address investments of the employer contributions to the other post-employment benefit and pension trusts that are governed by the trust agreement.